mattbis/mapFilePath.dev/src/6/proto-api.md

 A channel is a stream.
 A channel is a isolated request from the topic complexity A channel is a way to request the same topic but in differing live queries.
 A topic is a struct, that matches the included build headers... it only matches the default build or a custom one ( since I would not want a giant exe tbh ) - differring via the binding into another language would make it silly.. and this is why this part is likely only a subset at first ( `-images [media-type]` , `-audio [media-type]` )

+A topic can be a type of perm query.
+A topic can be queried.
+A channels topic results can be merged if the channels have the same filter.

+A channel will share its physical data.
+A channel will share its fs data.
+A channel can not share any data.

+A filter controls.
+How channels or ports. respond.
+Such that a filter can apply across the app or library.
+Or be used in a channel.
+The filter effects the pipeline.
+And cannot be undone.

 A pq will set a type of record that orders the results, and controls what responds first.
 Or how things are resolved.. in a type of walk manifest.